Asimps2006/django-blog2/README.md

 # django-blog2
-Assignment06 - Create the Django Blog and add the Polling App  - This is my second attempt
+Assignment06 - Create the Django Blog and add the Polling App  - This is my second attempt, the first one was having issues with pyCharm.

 -Created my GIT Repo.
 -PIP Installed Django-3.1.3